SAP IQ: Multiplex Architecture

 SAP IQ uses a clustered grid architecture, which is made up of clusters of SAP IQ servers, or Multiplex.
 These clusters are used to scale performance for large numbers of concurrent queries or queries that are great in complexity.
 This is built upon a shared-everything architecture where all compute nodes interact with the same shared storage and queries have the ability to distribute across all compute nodes.
 The Multiplex has a coordinator node which manages the database catalog and coordinates transactional writes to the store.
 Other nodes can be reader only nodes, or readers and writes, like the coordinator node.
 The storage fabric can be implemented with numerous technologies that allow sharing amongst the multiplex nodes.

 This architecture has multiple uses, including workload balancing and elastic virtual data marts.
 Workload balancing is achieved by the SAP IQ query engine through dynamically increasing/decreasing parallelism in response to changes in server activity.
 There is automatic failover if a node stops participating in a query, and other nodes will pick up work originally assigned to the failed node so the query can complete.
-On the client side, compatibility with external load balances ensures that queries are initiated on physical servers in a balanced fashion to eliminate bottlenecks.
+On the client side, compatibility with external load balancers ensures that queries are initiated on physical servers in a balanced fashion to eliminate bottlenecks.
 Physical nodes in the Multiplex can be grouped together into “logical servers” which allow workloads to be isolated from each other (for security or resource balancing purposes); machines can be added to these as demand changes.
 The aim of the grid architecture is to enable resiliency even during global transactions.